zubairjammu786/deardoctor/README.md

 - **Personalized Medical Assistance**: Consult your personal AI doctor for medical advice and assistance.
 - **Responsive Design**: User-friendly interface accessible on various devices.
 - **Secure Communication**: Your privacy and confidentiality are ensured through secure communication channels.
-- **Advanced AI Technology**: Powered by state-of-the-art AI models for accurate and relevant responses.
+- **Advanced AI Technology**: Powered by GPT-3.5-Turbo-16k models for accurate and relevant responses.

 ## Screenshots